gvrkiran/whatsapp-public-groups/README.md

 * Use the `decrypt12.py`.
 It takes the key file and the encrypted database as input. `python decrypt12.py key msgstore.db.crypt12 msgstore.db`.
 The decrypted database is stored in the file named `msgstore.db`.

+* If you reached till here, Congrats!
+Almost done!
+The file msgstore.db is a simple sqlite3 database which can be manipulated programmatically.
+You can browse the contents using a database browsing tool like <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> (on Linux, Mac and Windows).
+You can export the contents of the database to a tsv file using the file `saveDataAsTSV.py`.

+## Data
+The dataset contains anonymised information.

 ## Contact

 For any questions regarding the data collection or the dataset itself, please contact Kiran Garimella (kiran.garimella@epfl.ch) or Gareth Tyson (gareth.tyson@qmul.ac.uk).

 ## Ethics note

-* The data collection process and the (anonymised) dataset provided here is only for research purposes.
+* The data collection process and the (anonymised) dataset provided here are only for research purposes.

 * Please understand what you are doing before doing any of the stuff mentioned above.